DFU_PAN OTA Upgrade User Guide

 (current CRC value >> 8) ^ crc32_table[index]

-Final Value Processing: XOR the result with 0xFFFFFFFF to get the final CRC32 value
+Final Value Processing: XOR result with 0xFFFFFFFF to get final CRC32 value

 4.4 Application in Firmware Verification

-After the firmware download is completed, the system performs CRC32 verification to confirm firmware integrity:
+After firmware download completes, the system performs CRC32 verification to check firmware integrity:

 // Read downloaded firmware data from Flash